The First Law: The Heroes

 On the third day the Union presses on at all three key positions.
 In the centre the Union suffers heavy losses while advancing on the Heroes.
 They nearly retake them but are ultimately driven off.
 In the east the Union retakes the whole of Osrung until a Gurkish agent and Eater causes a huge explosion that stops the advance there.
-In the east Calder is in charge after the apparent death of his older brother.
+In the west Calder is in charge after the apparent death of his older brother.
 Through clever traps and ruses, he manages to hold off the Union’s advance for some time.
 Lord Marshal Kroy sees the carnage and devastation and decides to finally take the peace that Black Dow had offered the previous day.
 The fighting stops and both armies retreat.

 After the battle Dow finds out about Calder’s plots to kill him and intends to execute him.
 Calder instead challenges Dow to a duel.
 Calder is clearly inferior in the duel and about to be killed when Dow is killed by Caul Shivers whom Dow had insulted too many times.
 Calder’s brother is revealed to have survived the assault on the bridge and is declared the new king of the Northmen with Calder pulling the strings while he himself is under Bayaz’ control.
 Finree dan Brock, who for the whole novel has tried to advance her husband’s position, convinces Bayaz to appoint her husband Lord Governor of Angland.
 Bremer dan Gorst is reinstated as the King’s First Guard.
 Craw shortly retires from fighting but is seen returning at the first opportunity.